What are the Hurricanes Odds to Win Stanley Cup?

 The Carolina Hurricanes have won the Stanley Cup once, in 2006.
 In that series, the Hurricanes beat the Edmonton Oilers in seven games.
 The Canes have made two appearances in the Stanley Cup Finals, losing to the Detroit Red Wings in five games in their only other appearance.

 The Hurricanes rank second in the Metropolitan Division with 10 points behind only the Washington Capitals (105).
-The Capitals have officially won the division, meaning the Hurricanes will start the playoffs as the second seed with a showdown looming with the Devils.
+The Capitals have officially won the division, meaning the Hurricanes will start the playoffs as the second seed with a showdown with the Devils.

 Author